MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 With placeholders, automatically insert customer information into your survey by using custom data.
 For example, you can use custom data to automatically insert a customer's first name into a question to personalize it.

-By default, the following custom data are available:
+By default, the following custom data options are available:

 - First name
 - Last name